5 Bedroom Home in Florence - $334,990

 Most Popular

-SCRANTON, S.C. -- A Florence man died Wednesday night when the Chevrolet van he was driving ran into a building in Scranton.
+A Maryland couple has sued a local real estate appraiser and an online mortgage loan provider, alleging that the housing appraisal they received was unfairly low due to their race.

-FLORENCE — Florence County Sheriff’s Office personnel are working closely with the 12th Judicial Circuit Solicitor’s Office to determine if ad…
+FLORENCE, S.C. — First-year Hemingway High School athletic director/football coach Byron Abram was arrested Friday night and charged with driv…

-FLORENCE, S.C. — A 71-year-old Florence woman was arrested Friday and charged with two counts of reckless homicide in Tuesday’s accident in th…
+FLORENCE — Florence 1 School Superintendent Richard O’Malley said people were comfortable with South Carolina’s minimally adequate educational…

-FLORENCE, S.C. — Former students who have fond memories of the old Wilson High School building on North Irby Street and who want a memento by …
+A well-known Iredell County, N.C., farmer died in an accident Monday evening.